 The company has a plan to add about 1,800 MW of generating resources (including renewable energy) by 2025 to satisfy increasing member demand for electricity.
 (The State of Minnesota requires utilities to generate 25% of their power from renewable sources by 2025).
 To support this push, Great River Energy has a 30-year power purchase agreement with NextEra Energy Resources to buy 51 MW of output from a wind farm in North Dakota.

-It also cut costs and increased efficiency at its plants, something it plans to continue.
-In 2012 these measures saved Great River more than $8 million.
+It is also cut costs and increasing efficiency at its own power plants.
+In 2012 these measures saved Great River Energy more than $8 million.

 Mergers and Acquisitions